Pat Robertson steps down as host of long-running '700 Club'

 Now based in Virginia Beach, CBN says its outreach extends to more than 100 countries and territories in dozens of languages through TV and video evangelism, online ministry and prayer centers.
 The “700 Club” talk show can be seen in the vast majority of U.S. television markets.

+“Here’s a well educated person having sophisticated conversations with a wide variety of guests on a wide variety of topics,” Green said.
+“It was with a religious inflection to be sure.
+But it was an approach that took up everyday concerns.”

+Robertson attracted a large audience and went on to have several U.S. presidents as guests, including Jimmy Carter, Ronald Reagan and Donald Trump, the network said.

-Robertson, who ran for president in 1988, also founded the Christian Coalition, galvanizing American evangelicals into a conservative political force.
+Robertson was the son of a U.S. senator and received a law degree from Yale.
+He ran for president in 1988 and also founded the Christian Coalition, galvanizing American evangelicals into a conservative political force.

+“He opened up a path that many people have followed,” Green said.
+“Surveys show that lots and lots of people view — in one format or another — religious broadcasting these days.
+But in politics, I think what he did was help cement the alliance between conservative Christians and the Republican Party.”

 As “700 Club” host, Robertson sometimes found himself in hot water for his on-air pronouncements.
 In 2005, he called for the assassination of Venezuelan President Hugo Chavez and warned residents of a rural Pennsylvania town not to be surprised if disaster struck them because they voted out school board members who favored teaching “intelligent design.”

-Note: This story has been corrected.
-Gordon's surname is Robertson, not Peterson.